FearMyLocus/VulnerableWebsite/README.md

     URL: http://localhost:8080/
     Navigate To The URL Above To Begin The Challenge.

+# Dependencies(May Or May Not Be Needed)
+    go get -u golang.org/x/crypto/bcrypt
+    go get -u golang.org/x/crypto/bcrypt

 # Support

 For any issues or inquiries regarding VulnerableWebsite, feel free to open an issue on this GitHub repository, and we'll get back to you as soon as possible.

 # Step-By-Step Walkthrough Below